AR-Drop/ARDd-rpc/README.md

 ARDd-rpc.js
 ===============

-A client library to connect to ARDcoin RPC in JavaScript.
+A client library to connect to ARD RPC in JavaScript.

 ## Get Started